pulsation/enyo2cordova/README.md

 * bin/ contains initialization and deployment scripts.
 * config/ contains configuration files.
 * projects/enyo contains the project based on enyo if imported from git.
-By default, it is the [enyo bootplate](https://github.com/enyojs/enyo/wiki/Bootplate).
+By default, it is a modified version of the [enyo bootplate](https://github.com/enyojs/enyo/wiki/Bootplate).
 * projects/android contains the cordova generated project for android (ios target will come come later).

 Implemented features